clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/vmw-player-preconf.rst

             sudo sh ./VMware-Player-[version number].x86_64.bundle

    * On Windows:

       #.
-Start the installer and follow the Setup Wizard.
+Start the installer.
+      #.
+Follow the setup wizard.

 For additional help, see the `VMware Workstation Player guide`_.